rasenin/unit-4-game/README.md

    - When the defender's `HP` is reduced to zero or below, the player character can now choose a new opponent.

 3. The player wins the game by defeating all enemy characters.
 The player loses the game the game if their character's `HP` falls to zero or below.

+The game can be played at [this link](https://rasenin.github.io/unit-4-game/).